orlandocaraballo/sei/outlines/09-problem-solving-algorithms-js/09-problem-solving-algorithms-js.md

 ---

-## _¿What are some of your approaches for solving problems?_
+## _¿What are some of your approaches for solving programming problems?_

 ---

 ## Problem

 _You are really hungry today so you decide to head to the grocery store to buy some supplies to cook some food for yourself.
 You managed to quickly scrounge together a grocery list to use for keeping yourself focused on buying only what you have written down.
-There are 15 aisles in the grovery store.
+There are 15 aisles in the grocery store.
 In words, how would you go about searching for your groceries?_

 ## Psuedocode